Andra, Vizianagaram district: Geography

+Andra Fort

+There is an abandoned fort in Andra which was constructed in 1713.

 Andra Reservoir Project

 Andra Reservoir Project was constructed across River Champavathi.
 It is located near Andra village.
 It was constructed during 1983–2000.
 The Project utilizes 0.980 TMC of the available water and the Reservoir Storage Capacity is about 0.9 TMC.
 The total ayacut of 9426 acre has been stabilised in Bondapalli, Gajapathinagaram and Mentada Mandals.